Arcady1/Avito-tech-internship/README.md

 ```shell
 $ pip install -r requirements.txt
 ```

+Connect to MySQL and run `/setup_local_db/db_generator.sql` script to create a new schema and tables.

 Start the server.
 ```shell
 $ python run.py
 ```

 ## Testing

+Connect to MySQL and run `/tests/setup_tests_db/testing_db_generator.sql` script to create a test schema and tables.

 Start tests without coverage:
 ```shell